airbnb/ruby/README.md

 ### Method definitions

-* Use `def` with parentheses when there are arguments.
-Omit the parentheses when the method doesn't accept any arguments.
+* Use `def` with parentheses when there are parameters.
+Omit the parentheses when the method doesn't accept any parameters.

      ```Ruby
      def some_method
        # body omitted
      end

-     def some_method_with_arguments(arg1, arg2)
+     def some_method_with_parameters(arg1, arg2)
        # body omitted
      end
      ```